Product placement: Literature

+In 2001, British author Fay Weldon published The Bulgari Connection, a novel commissioned by Italian jewellery company Bulgari.
+According to The Independent, this was the first instance of a literary product-placement deal between an established writer of fiction and a commercial partner.
+A 2016 series of experiments done at Texas A&M University found that products integrated into a text format led to a higher intention to buy that product.

 Sports

 Product placement has long been prevalent in sports at all levels.

 NFL

 While now-defunct NFL Europe allowed liberal use of team uniforms by sponsors, the main National Football League (NFL) does not.
 In the United States, the league prohibits logos of sponsors painted onto the fields, although Gillette Stadium in Foxborough, Massachusetts, has their stadium's logomark painted onto the FieldTurf field.
 In 2008, the league allowed sponsors on the practice jerseys of the uniforms, but not game uniforms.

 In 1991, the league allowed uniform suppliers to display their logos on their NFL-related products.
 Since 2012, Nike has been the league's official uniform supplier.

 Early on, two of the league's flagship teams—the Green Bay Packers and the Pittsburgh Steelers—adopted their identity from corporate sponsors.
 The Packers adopted the name "Packers" because they were sponsored by the Indian Packing Company.
 They later had "ACME PACKERS" written on their uniforms in the early 1920s after the Acme Packing Company bought Indian Packing.
 The Steelers adopted their current logo in 1962 as a product-placement deal with the American Iron and Steel Institute, which owned the rights to the Steelmark logo.
 The Steelers later were allowed to add "-ers" to the Steelmark logo the following year so that they could own a trademark on the logo.
 (The Steelers' pre-NFL predecessors also regularly sold naming rights to companies in the Pittsburgh area.)

 NFL Japan was a sponsor of the football-themed anime series Eyeshield 21.